The Complexity of Binary Matrix Completion Under Diameter Constraints: Constant Diameter Bounds alpha and beta

 The induction hypothesis gives us that $|\bigcup_{T_2' \in \mathcal{T}_2 \setminus \{ T_2 \}} T_2'| \le |\mathcal{T}_2|$.
 For the other term, observe that $|T_2 \setminus \bigcup_{T_2' \in \mathcal{T}_2 \setminus \{ T_2 \}} T_2'| \le |T_2 \setminus T_2''| = |T_2| - |T_2 \cap T_2''|$ for $T_2'' \in \mathcal{T}_2 \setminus \{ T_2 \}$.
 Hence, it follows from \Cref{obs:d2pattern} that the second term is at most 1. \end{proof}

 Next, we show that a matrix with diameter at most two has radius at most one as long as it has at least five columns.
-Thus, we can solve \mc by solving \textsc{ConRMC} with radius one, which can be done in linear time~\cite{KFN20}.
+Thus, we can solve \mc{} by solving \textsc{ConRMC} with radius one, which can be done in linear time via a reduction to \textsc{2-SAT}~\cite{KFN20}.
 We use the following lemma concerning certain intersections of a set with elements of a sunflower.

 \begin{lemma}[{\cite[Lemma~8]{FBNS16}}] Let $\lambda \in \NN$, let $\mathcal{F}$ be a sunflower with core $C$, and let $X$ be a set such that $|X \cap S| \ge \lambda$ for all $S \in \mathcal{F}$.
 If $|\mathcal F| > |X|$, then $\lambda \le |C|$ and $|X \cap C| \ge \lambda$. \end{lemma}